Net Energy Metering (NEM) for Solar Customers

 NEM credit accrual Credits accrue at retail rates and are applied toward your monthly bills during the year; any remaining retail credits are zeroed out at cash-out.
 Credits accrue at retail rates and are applied toward your true-up bill annually; any remaining retail credits are zeroed out at true-up.

-Annual surplus generation Credited at the average wholesale rate (what PG&E offers) plus $0.02 per kWh at MCE’s annual cash out each spring.
-Credited at the wholesale rate on your PG&E true-up date.
+Annual surplus generation Paid out at the NSC rate plus $0.02 per kWh (up to $5,000) at MCE’s annual cash out each spring.
+Paid out at the NSC rate at true-up.

 Billing Occurs monthly; retail credits for excess generation are applied toward your balance as they accumulate.
-Occurs annually; all retail credits are applied toward any outstanding balance at true-up.
+Occurs annually (except for minimum delivery charges); all retail credits are applied toward any outstanding balance at true-up.

 Renewable energy service from the grid 60% or 100% renewable energy service when you use energy from the grid.
 38% renewable energy service when you use energy from the grid.